 - You have earned enough credits from working and paying Medicaid and Social Security.

-Of the two, SSDI has higher compensation and monthly average benefits than SSI.
+Of the two, SSDI has higher compensation and average monthly benefits than SSI.
 You can talk to your lawyer about how you can get the financial aid you need.
+You can also learn more about Social Security Disability benefits on our FAQ page.

 To consult with an experienced social security disability lawyer serving Melbourne, call 855-686-6752